 Loan term | 14 days | 6 months |

-If you’re looking at the dollar amounts, the installment loan is nearly as expensive as the payday loan.
+If you’re looking at the dollar amounts, the installment loan is around $30 cheaper.
 The key difference here is the loan term.
 An installment loan allows you to spread out your payments over several months.
 But watch out for longer loan terms, because if the loan term becomes too long, you may end up paying more in interest than a payday loan.

 How to choose between a payday loan and installment loan